nanoant/WebFrameworkBenchmark/README.md

 <sup>5</sup> *OpenResty* is in fact *Nginx* with *Lua* module.
 <sup>6</sup> *Nim* standard implementation, default GC, single-thread only.
 <sup>7</sup> Using several *Ruby* instances with `puma -w 4`.

+### Conclusions

+Seems that *Nim* is going to offer fastest web framework solution, due its amazing compile-time term rewriting capabilities and mixed GC and normal stack allocation.

+It has to be also emphasized that current *Nim* implementation is single-threaded, while *Java* solutions are multi-threaded.

 ### License